ValdenBE/TerminalVCard/README.md

   </a>
 </p>

-> A small VCard for a Becode Project
+> A small VCard for a project.

 ### 🏠 [Homepage](https://github.com/ValdenBE/TerminalVCard#readme)